HLed12/afcfields/README.md

 ## Installation (Steps to Copy Our Set Up)

+The following set up is based on how we set this project.
+The following code assumes that you are following the steps to set up for Geog246/346 Geospaar package.

-The course materials can be installed as a standard `R` package, using a desktop Rstudio installation (or another IDE), or within a `docker` container.
+The course materials being referenced to can be installed as a standard `R` package, using a desktop Rstudio installation (or another IDE), or within a `docker` container.
 For the standalone case, you can simply install the course package from your Rstudio Desktop (or similar IDE) installation (which assumes you have the `devtools` package installed), per step 7 below.

 The dockerized approach, which will be followed for the full class, provides a consistent environment, making it less susceptible to the idiosyncrasies of different operating systems.
 The same container environment will be used for developing `R` packages for class assignments and projects.
 More detail on working with `docker` can be found in the materials for [Advanced Geospatial Analysis with Python](https://hamedalemo.github.io/advanced-geo-python/lectures/docker.html), taught by Professor Alemohammad.
 For now we will just use it for installing course materials.
 Please follow these steps to get started.